Shanghai Metro: Single-Journey Ticket

 Single-Journey tickets can be purchased from ticket vending machines, and at some stations, at a ticket window.
 Single-ride tickets are embedded with RFID contactless chips.
 When entering the system riders tap the ticket against a scanner above the turnstile, and when they exit they insert the ticket into a slot where it is stored and recycled.
 This ticket does not facilitate transfers at a virtual interchange station.
 Passengers would have to purchase a new ticket when reentering the fare gate.
+The QR code single journey ticket was introduced at People's Square Station in 2023, which expanded to more stations, and instead of the traditional IC cards.
+Passengers scan the code to enter and exit stations, and can keep tickets as souvenirs.